 Creating New Elements

-Creating well-typed elements ensures that:
+Creating elements with the correct types ensures that:

 - Your chapters are correctly numbered.

-- Any element-specific formatting is correctly applied.
+- Element-specific formatting (like a drop cap) is correctly applied.

 If you’d like to add more than one element type at a time, use the Add Multiple Elements… menu item, which can be found nearby.

 Creating a Part or Volume is slightly different than creating other elements.
 To create a Part or Volume, select the chapters that you want grouped and use Create Part from Selection or Create Volume from Selection, respectively.

 These commands can also be found in the Navigator’s gear menu, and by right-clicking in the Navigator to bring up the context menu.

 You can select multiple elements in the Navigator by holding down the Command (⌘) key as you select each one.